Best Fertilizers for Peppers: Boost Your Pepper Harvest

 Another effective foliar feeding option is fish emulsion like Liquinox 7128 Fish Emulsion.
 Derived from fermented fish, this organic fertilizer contains nutrients, including nitrogen, phosphorus, and potassium.

-Fish emulsion provides a readily available source of nutrients that the leaves can easily absorb, boosting plant growth and fruit development.
+Fish emulsion provides a readily available source of nutrients that leaves readily absorb, boosting plant growth and fruit development.
 It also contains beneficial microorganisms that help improve soil health and promote a thriving root system.

 Foliar Feeding Benefits: